r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 * rankMath [incorrect]

 = Getting Started: =
 **<a href="https://s.rankmath.com/setuprm" target="_blank">1.
-How to Setup Rank Math:</a>** Once you install Rank Math for the first time, you will be greeted with the Setup Wizard which is discussed in detail here.
+How to Setup Rank Math:</a>** Once you install Rank Math for the first time, you will be greeted with the Setup Wizard, which is discussed in detail here.

 **<a href="https://s.rankmath.com/groupfb" target="_blank">2.
 Facebook Group:</a>** In this group, you will find the team of Rank Math SEO plugin fairly active and ready to answer your SEO related queries.

 **<a href="https://s.rankmath.com/documentation" target="_blank">3.
 User Documentation:</a>** Although Rank Math is already easy to set up, we've put together tutorials, guides, and some knowledge bases to help you set up and get started with Rank Math.

 **<a href="https://s.rankmath.com/wp-errors-fixes" target="_blank">4.
-Fixing Common Errors:</a>** Sometimes avoidable or common issues can get you stuck.
+Fixing Common Errors:</a>** Sometimes, avoidable or common issues can get you stuck.
 We’ve created a common guide where we discuss all the common issues and how to fix them.

 **<a href="https://s.rankmath.com/support" target="_blank">5.
 Support Ticket Forum:</a>** Our dedicated forum is where you can get support for any issues that you face with Rank Math.
 In the forum, we'll also try to answer some SEO queries.
 User experience is important to us, and our aim is to answer all the queries on the forum in a timely manner.

 **[6.
-Frequently Asked Questions:](#faq-header)** Here we’ve answered the most commonly asked questions about Rank Math.
+Frequently Asked Questions:](#faq-header)** Here, we’ve answered the most commonly asked questions about Rank Math.
 The questions are related to features, pricing, and others.

 == Installation ==